 Once your products are added, head back to the main ‘WooCommerce’ page (from the left navigation menu, click ‘WooCommerce’) and be sure to setup how you will receive payments, your tax rates, as well as shipping cost.

 You will also want to click ‘Personalize my store’ and follow the wizard to create a new homepage and design your store.
-Feel free to make changes to the design, but don’t worry if it doesn’t exactly look like how you’d like.
+Feel free to make changes to the design, but don’t worry if it doesn’t exactly look how you’d like.
 You can always revisit your store and make changes to its appearance later.

 Finally, be sure to visit the WooCommerce Settings page (from the left navigation menu, under ‘WooCommerce’, click on ‘Settings’) and walk through all of the settings in each of the available tabs.

-With that, we’ve covered how to install and set up WooCommerce on your WordPress site.
+We hope you’ve found this WordPress ecommerce guide useful!
+You should now have all the information you need to install and set up WooCommerce on your WordPress site.
 This should give you a solid foundation to build your online store.
 The next step is to secure your WordPress site.

 Whether you are running a small business or a Fortune 500 company, it is critical to make sure that your online store doesn’t get hacked.
 You don’t want to have your data stolen and your reputation ruined by an outside source.